 The tiny holes in padlocks serve a dual purpose: they allow any moisture that builds up inside to escape, and they allow you to add oil to the inner mechanisms to prevent rust and breakdown.
 Because padlocks are usually used outdoors, allowing the water to run out keeps the locks from rusting, and in colder climates keeps the lock from being literally frozen shut.
 If you’re ever having issues opening a padlock (with the legitimate key, of course—no break-ins!), stick some WD40 into the tiny holes and you should be able to open it without a problem.

 Stars Are Made of Matter

 You might imagine that a star—a giant ball of light and heat—contains zero matter and is made up entirely of energy.
 Almost!
 Stars don’t contain matter—gas, liquid, or solid—as we know it.
 Instead, they’re made up of plasma, a super-heated state of matter that humans can’t handle.
 (Lightning is also made up of plasma.)
-And for some major surprises from the great beyond, here are 21 Mysteries About Space No One Can Explain.

 You Probably Dream in Color

 You’ve probably heard that “we only dream in black and white.”
 But new research has shown that monochromatic dreams were only the case because of black-and-white screen time.
 Nowadays, with the amount of time we all spend watching color videos—whether on TV or mobile devices—our brains tend to keep all colors in dreams.
 Only about 25 percent of people in one study reported dreaming in black-and-white.

 The Supreme Court, the highest court in the land, is home to a basketball court on its roof (four floors up, to be exact), named, appropriately, the Highest Court in the Land.
 It’s smaller than a regulation-size court but provides a great sweat therapy session.
 In recent years, it’s been modified to include a gym and yoga studio.